-- 1. This Official Information describes the legal situation as of 1 June 2015.
+- 1. This Official Information describes the legal situation as of 1 June 2016.
 In view of potential legislative changes, the current legal situation should be taken into account when applying this Official Information. - 2.
-This Official Information is based on an assessment of risks to financial stability in the period up to 1 June 2015.
-If increased risks to financial stability are identified, the CNB will be ready to tighten the relevant parameters of individual recommendations, or to expand the recommendations as a whole. - 3.
-This Official Information shall take effect on the date of its promulgation in the CNB Bulletin.
+This Official Information is based on an assessment of risks to financial stability in the period up to 1 June 2016.
+If increased risks to financial stability are identified, the CNB will be ready to tighten the relevant parameters of individual recommendations, or to expand the recommendations as a whole.